AllenNeuralDynamics/aind-ophys-extraction/README.md

-# aind-capsule-template
+# aind-ophys-extraction-suite2p

-Basic structure of a capsule to be customized as needed.
+This capsule combines cellpose and suite2p to extract sources, i.e. ROIs and their traces.